 Brazilian Parrotlets are native to South America, but they’ve also been introduced to other parts of the world due to human activity.
 They can be taught a wide array of cool tricks, including playing fetch.

 The Quaker parakeet is a common sight in Central and South America.
 Still, they’re equally as popular worldwide due to their easy nature, sweet personality, and relatively small size compared to other birds on this list.

 Quaker parakeets are known for their beautiful coloration.
 Their plumage consists of various bright colors, including green, blue, yellow, and red.

-These little guys are perfect for apartments or other small spaces.
-They’re rather calm compared to many species on this list and don’t tend to be as high-maintenance either.
+These little birds are perfect for apartments or other small spaces.
+They’re rather calm compared to many species on this list and don’t tend to be as high maintenance either.

 When it comes to size, these birds range from 9 to 11 inches long, weigh about 40–100 grams, and live an average of 15 years.